satishnarasimhan/marina/README.md

 Description
 ===========
-Marina is a bespoke voice assistant built leveraging the Google Text To Speech, Speech Recognition packages.
+Marina is a bespoke voice assistant built leveraging the Google Text To Speech(gTTS), Speech Recognition libraries integrated with Wolfram Alpha Computational Intelligence API.

 The voice assistant goes by the name Marina.
-Aside from answering simple greetings and queries like time, day of the week Marina can bring back google search results, wikipedia search results, youtube video search, weather forecast for a location, news headlines, and read an already created to-do list.
+Aside from answering simple greetings and queries like time, day of the week Marina can bring back computational results, google search results, wikipedia search results, youtube video search, weather forecast for a location, news headlines, and read an already created to-do list.

 Marina has a keen interest in the International Space Station (ISS) and will bring back information on the next visible pass of the ISS over your city.
 Marina can also speak about the space station crew members.